shreyashh001/shreyashh001/README.md

-trying to build things that people will remember.tweets(a lot). be curious:) 💙
+trying to build things that people will remember. tweets(a lot). be curious:) 💙
 <!---
 shreyashh001/shreyashh001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.